ckyrkou/AIDER/README.md

 <img src="./Figures/AIDER.png" width="512">

 ## Notes

 1. This is a subset of the original dataset with images that could be made openly available.
 2. This dataset is released for non-commercial/academic use only under GPL-3.0-or-later
 3. This repo containts only the AIDER dataset, for the deep convolutional neural network called EmergencyNet that is trained on this dataset plase see this [repo]()

+## Download the Dataset
+The dataset is hosted at the Zenodo portal in the following link:

 ## Citation Information